GRVigo/ssmaster-commandline/README.md

 This parameter specifies the amount of CPU cores (threads) used in the search.
 A '0' value means all available cores will be used (default).

 ### Common parameters - TIME (time)

 If this parameter is present, the solves search times will be shown.

+### Tips

+- If you specify a single orientation (ex: **-oBF**), increase the number of inspections (ex: **-i8**).
+- When you especify a single orientation, there are more possibilities for not getting results.
+In this case, increase the search depth (**-d7** or **-d8**).
+- First try search a search depth of 6 or 7.
+If you want more results increase it to 8 or even 9 (a value of 9 could last an hour of processing time in a modern processor).
+Higher values are not recommended.
+- If you increase the number of inspections and you not get more results, increase the search depth.
+- To avoid your computer being freeze while processing, limit the number of cores used with the **-t** parameter (but the search time will be longer).